1990 Norwich Union Grand Prix

 The 1990 Norwich Union Grand Prix was a professional invitational snooker tournament.
 The final stages took place in October 1990 in Monte Carlo, Monaco.

 John Parrott won the tournament by defeating Steve Davis 4–2 in the final.

+Prize fund

+The winner of the event received £25,000 from a total prize fund of £60,000.
+The breakdown of prize money for the event is shown below.